xGR: Efficient Generative Recommendation Serving at Scale: Evaluation

 \textbf{Hardware.} We evaluate our system on an Ascend cluster and a GPU cluster.
 The Ascend cluster comprises 64 nodes, each with 16 Ascend NPUs (64GB) interconnected via HCCS.
 The GPU cluster comprises 8 nodes, each with 8 NVIDIA H800 GPUs (80GB) interconnected via NVLink.

 \textbf{Models.} We select Qwen3 \cite{yang2025qwen3} and OneRec \cite{kong2025minionerec}, widely adopted as representative models for GR tasks.

 \textbf{Baselines.} We compare our system with two baselines including vLLM \cite{kwon2023efficient} and xLLM \cite{liu2025xllm}. vLLM is a high-throughput serving engine using PagedAttention.
 We use the vllm-ascend porting for the Ascend cluster. xLLM is an industrial inference framework optimized for throughput.
-It leverages PagedAttention's mechanism for memory management, providing efficient support for Ascend NPU platforms.
+It leverages PagedAttention's mechanism for memory management, providing efficient support for both platforms.
+During the beam search phase, we set $BW$ and $K$ to be equal, which aligns with production scenarios without sacrificing generality.

 \textbf{Datasets.} We use two datasets including Amazon Review \cite{hou2024bridging} and JD Trace.
 Amazon Review is a public dataset for benchmarking recommendation tasks.
 JD trace is taken from production scenarios, featuring dynamic traffic patterns.